asyncjs/async-website/_posts/2026-07-02-local-ai-with-electron-and-llama-cpp.md

 On July 2nd we'll be joined by Roger Carvalho - creator of [Clipbeam](https://clipbeam.com/).

-In this talk Roger will discuss how to build a cross platform desktop apps that can take advantage of AI capabilities without relying on cloud-based APIs.
+In this talk Roger will discuss how to build a cross platform desktop app that can take advantage of AI capabilities without relying on cloud-based APIs.

 We'll be taking a look at [Clipbeam](https://clipbeam.com/) - a collection of JavaScript and native modules that allow content extraction from webpages, files and audio, auto tagging & categorization of content, RAG with semantic search, and an AI chatbot with voice capabilities that runs entirely on a user's device.